 BACKGROUND

 On July 26, 2001, the Commission issued an order on Transwestern’s negotiated rate filings in Docket Nos.
 RP97-288-009 through –016, and established hearing procedures (July 26 Order).
-In the July 26 Order, the Commission required Transwestern to modify its tariff and web sites postings to provide for specific identification of operationally available capacity or other capacity that may be available only for periods of less than one month.
+In the July 26 Order, the Commission required Transwestern to modify its tariff and web site postings to provide for specific identification of operationally available capacity or other capacity that may be available only for periods of less than one month.
 The Commission also directed Transwestern to take measures to address concerns regarding the period for which operational capacity is awarded on its system.

-On August 10, 2001, Transwestern filed tariff sheets in compliance with the July 26 Order to reflect that capacity that is available only for periods of less than one month is clearly distinguished from other posted available capacity (August 10 Filing).
+On August 10, 2001, Transwestern filed tariff sheets in compliance with the July 26 Order to clearly distinguish capacity that is available only for periods of less than one month from other posted available capacity (August 10 Filing).
 Pursuant to Ordering Paragraph (A), Transwestern modified Section 18.1 (A) (1) of its General Terms and Conditions to provide that it will post the term for which capacity is available, i.e., daily, monthly, long-term, on its Unsubscribed Capacity Report.
 In addition, Transwestern modified Section 18.2 (3) to specifically state that the information posted on Transwestern’s web site will include: (1) separate Unsubscribed Capacity Reports—one for daily capacity and one for monthly capacity; and (2) Design Capacity.

 Pursuant to Ordering Paragraph (B), Transwestern revised its Internet web site capacity postings to separately identify capacity which is available only on a day-to-day basis from that capacity available on a long-term basis.
-In that regard, Transwestern implemented a second Unsubscribed Capacity Report—Unsubscribed Daily Capacity—on its web site under the Unsubscribed Capacity section of the Informational Postings area, effective August 13, 2001.
+In that regard, Transwestern implemented a second Unsubscribed Capacity Report—Unsubscribed Daily Capacity—on its web site under the Unsubscribed Capacity section of the Informational Postings area, effective August 13, 2001. [maybe attach a printout of it so FERC can see it?]
 The Unsubscribed Daily Capacity report details by day that capacity that is available for contracting on a less than one-month basis and shows available daily capacity for the respective gas day.
 To the extent capacity is available for an entire month or longer, it continues to be reflected on the Unsubscribed Capacity Report.
 In addition, Transwestern has addressed concerns regarding the period for which operational capacity is awarded by posting and contracting such capacity one day at a time, consistent with the July 26 Order.

 On August 22, 2001, Indicated Shippers filed their protest to Transwestern’s August 10 Filing requesting that Transwestern make further modifications to its tariff related to the bidding and capacity award procedures in its tariff.
-Specifically, the Indicated Shippers provided the following list of items that allegedly should be part of Transwestern’s compliance filing: (A) that Transwestern should be required to post all available capacity, including capacity release, in one place on Transwestern’s website in a “user-friendly” format; (B) that Transwestern’s posting for available capacity state what capacity is available by segment, type, duration, and receipt and delivery points, etc.; (C) that Transwestern include specific bidding and capacity award procedures in its tariff; including a requirement that available capacity be offered for competitive bidding; (D) that the tariff be modified to include the Net Present Value (NPV) criterion to award capacity; and (E) that the pro rata allocation methodology be substituted for the lottery procedure in Transwestern’s tariff.
+Specifically, the Indicated Shippers provided the following list of items that allegedly should be part of Transwestern’s compliance filing: (A) that Transwestern should be required to post all available capacity, including capacity release, “on the same website platform” and in a “user-friendly” format; (B) that Transwestern’s posting for available capacity state what capacity is available by segment, type, duration, and receipt and delivery points, etc.; (C) that Transwestern include specific bidding and capacity award procedures in its tariff; including a requirement that available capacity be offered for competitive bidding; (D) that the tariff be modified to include the Net Present Value (NPV) criterion to award capacity; and (E) that the pro rata allocation methodology be substituted for the lottery procedure in Transwestern’s tariff.

 II.